Business AT WABASH

 The Philosophy course asks students to think more deeply about the role of commerce, markets, wealth, social and economic rights, and labor in society.
 The strongly recommended co-curricular and vocational experiences complement and reinforce the curricular component of the minor.
 The capstone essay requires students to reflect on how they will fulfill the goals of the Wabash College mission statement.

 The Business minor is administered by the Business Minor Committee.
+Only courses equivalent to the ones that constitute the Wabash business minor and are approved by the department chair can be transferred to Wabash.
 Upon declaring the minor at the end of their sophomore year, students will submit a plan of courses and co-curricular experiences along with a one-page rationale, which must be approved by the Business Minor Committee.
 At the end of each year, the committee will review all declared minors’ progress.
 Students interested in the minor should contact a member of the committee.

 MAJORS, MINORS AND OTHER PROGRAMS OF STUDY